 - The university's nondiscrimination policy applies to the entire Vanderbilt community, including all student groups – religious or otherwise – who wish to become officially recognized by the university as registered student organizations.

-- Vanderbilt respects our students' right to their beliefs and has not forced off or exiled any group from campus.
-Nonregistered student groups are still welcome to meet on campus informally, reserve rooms without charge and rent spaces through the Office of Reservations and Events.
+- Vanderbilt respects our students' right to their beliefs.
+Nonregistered student groups are welcome to meet on campus informally, reserve rooms without charge and rent spaces through the Office of Reservations and Events.
 Non-registered student groups may also communicate with students via email (including university email), social media (e.g. Facebook), and certain bulletin boards and kiosks on campus.

 - Those student organizations which choose not to comply with the university's nondiscrimination policy are not eligible to be officially recognized by Vanderbilt as registered student organizations and are thus not entitled to certain privileges, including the use of the Vanderbilt University name to signify their institutional affiliation; eligibility to apply for funding from various sources; participation in university-sponsored events; use of listservs, group mail, and URLs administered by the university; and other resources.

-- Complying with the university's nondiscrimination policy does not mean organizations will be forced to accept leaders who do not share their beliefs.
-Organizations will still be able to choose their own leaders – the university is simply requiring that all students be eligible for membership and be eligible to run for leadership positions.
-Leaders will be chosen by their fellow members.
+- Organizations choose their own leaders.
+The university requires that all students be eligible for membership and be eligible to run for leadership positions.
+Leaders are chosen by their fellow members.

-- The university will continue to support religious services free of charge in Benton Chapel in order to meet the worship needs of all students, be they members of registered groups or otherwise.
+- The university supports religious services free of charge in Benton Chapel in order to meet the worship needs of all students, be they members of registered groups or otherwise.

 - The university's stance regarding nondiscrimination is not new.
 Vanderbilt has long been committed to providing a welcoming environment for all who visit, live and work on our campus.